james-cole/manifold-lab/content/authors/florence_townend/_index.md

 ---

 Florence Townend is a PhD student at University College London, enrolled in the AI Enabled Healthcare CDT at the Institute of Health Informatics and based in the Centre for Medical Imaging Computing (CMIC).
+Her work is on deep-learning based multimodal data fusion methods for predicting prognosis of Motor Neuron Disease patients using brain MRI and other data sources.
+She made a Python package, Fusilli, which is a toolkit to compare diverse multimodal data fusion models for predictive tasks.
+It offers an array of models for tabular-tabular and tabular-image data fusion, operating as an efficient pipeline for training and evaluating models across binary, multi-class, and regression tasks.
+Here is a link to the [Read the Docs](https://fusilli.readthedocs.io/en/latest/) and the [GitHub](https://github.com/florencejt/fusilli).